fluiddynsci/EngSketchPad/README.txt

     If using Windows, skip to section 2.2.

-2.1 Linux and MAC OSX
+2.1 Linux and MAC OS

     The configuration is built using the path where the OpenCASCADE runtime distribution can be found.
 This path can be located in an OpenCASCADE